hkniberg/ainutshell/2-extra/210-meta.md

 However I wasn't comfortable with shipping it.
 I felt like I would be deceiving the author and the reader.
 Plus some of the words felt just a bit off.
 So I wrote a new foreword myself, from scratch.
 However I did steal some of the ideas and phrases from the AI-generated version.

 The end result: I got my foreword done surprisingly fast, and both me and the author were very happy with the result.
-I could have done this without AI help, but it saved me time.
+I could have done this without AI help, but it saved me time and angst.

 This is the way I look to use AI.
 Not to replace me, but to help me.